Balochistan, Pakistan: Languages and ethnicities

-According to the preliminary results of the 2017 census, the languages with the most native speakers in the province are Balochi, spoken by 35.49% of the population, and Pashto, whose share at 35.34% is a marked increase on the 1998 census, when it stood at 29.6%.
-The Pasthuns mainly inhabit the north of Balochistan and form the majority in Quetta.
+According to the preliminary results of the 2023 census, the languages with the most native speakers in the province are Balochi, spoken by 39.91% of the population (an increase of 4% compared to the 2017 census), and Pashto whose share is at 34.34%.

+The Pashtuns mainly inhabit the north of Balochistan and form the majority in Quetta.
 Baloch on the other hand are found throughout Balochistan, but most highly concentrated in the west and south of the province.

-Brahui is spoken by 17.12% mainly in the central part of Balochistan.
-Other languages include Sindhi (%), Saraiki (%), Punjabi (%), and Urdu (%).
+Brahui is spoken by 17.22% mainly in the central part of Balochistan.
+Other languages include Sindhi (3.81%), Saraiki (2.19%), Punjabi (0.59%), Urdu (0.53%) and others at (1.5%).

 Balochi forms the majority in 21 districts and Pashto forms majority in 9 districts of Balochistan.
 Brahui has majority in 4 districts.
-In the Lasbela District, a large minority of the population speaks Lasi, which is a dialect of Sindhi.
+In the Lasbela, Hub districts and in Kachhi plain region a large minority of the population speaks Lasi and Siraiki, which are dialects of Sindhi.

 According to the Ethnologue, households speaking Balochi, whose primary dialect is Makrani constitutes 13%, Rukhshani 10%, Sulemani 7%, and Khetrani 3% of the population.
 Other languages spoken are Lasi, Urdu, Punjabi, Hazargi, Sindhi, Saraiki, Dehvari, Dari, Tajik, Hindko, Uzbek, and Hindki.

 The 2005 census concerning Afghans in Pakistan showed that a total of 769,268 Afghan refugees were temporarily staying in Balochistan.
 However, there are probably fewer Afghans living in Balochistan today as many refugees repatriated in 2013.
 As of 2015, there are only 327,778 registered Afghan refugees according to the UNHCR.